mahdihasnat/How-Are-You/README.md

 # Using Data pump

--first uncomment the part you want to add to database -put relevant datas
+-first uncomment the part you want to add to database

+-put relevant data

 ```
 python manage.py shell < data_pump.py